 3. Limited participants allowed

 If you have a team of 100 people but your software only allows for 10, how can everyone get on a call?
-You want a solution that allows your entire team to meet together on one video conferencing call, not just a select few.
+You want a video conferencing solution that allows your entire team to meet together on one video conferencing call, not just a select few.
 The process should be as easy as making a phone call or sending a text from your mobile phone.

 Making sure you have the right dongle or cord in order to share your screen during a video conference call is a hassle, not to mention the time waste associated with passing the dongle to the next presenter during the meeting.
 Find a solution that allows you to wirelessly share your screen and present in meetings without the need for cords and dongles.